 Sharpness

 You might not like that this lens can only focus at a minimum distance of 0.5m.
 However, close focus with this lens isn’t great anyway, and if you want to capture sharp images at anything under f5.6, you’ll need to be a few feet away from your subject.
-I’ve found that anything under about three feet at f1.7 to f5.6 yields slightly softer images due to spherical aberrations.
+I’ve found that anything under three feet at f1.7 to f5.6 yields slightly softer images due to spherical aberrations.
 Step back, and things are razor-sharp again.

 This is not uncommon.
 I have the same issue with my Fuji X100T.